johnhamelink/elixir-fdg/README.md

 ## This project is not yet complete, nor is it ready to be used.
 If you fancy helping making it complete, be my guest!

-Simple library for producing Force directed graphs!
+FDG is a simple library for producing Force directed graphs.
+FDG aims to allow you to build a simple tree of relations into a graph that can then be exported in multiple different formats for further analysis.

+FDG plans to support:

+ - [x] `dot` syntax for [Graphviz](http://www.graphviz.org), and all the image formats it supports as a result.
+ - [ ] [GraphML](http://graphml.graphdrawing.org) for use with exporting to tools such as [Gephi](https://gephi.github.io)
+ - [ ] [Cypher query language](http://neo4j.com/docs/stable/cypher-query-lang.html) for importing into supported Graph databases, such as [Neo4j](neo4j.com)

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed as:

   1. Add fdg to your list of dependencies in `mix.exs`: